parsaaba/parsaaba/README.md

  Hi there 👋

 I'm Parsa ✨

-A young and dedicated Blockchain Developer 🚀 who has been working professionally in developing and writing the Smart Contracts, Decentralized Web3.0 applications using Ethereum, Binance, Polygon, Avalanch, Fantom, Solana, Near and Hyperledger for nearly 7 years.
+:trident: A young and dedicated Blockchain Developer 🚀 who has been working professionally in developing and writing the Smart Contracts, Decentralized Web3.0 applications using Ethereum, Binance, Polygon, Avalanch, Fantom, Solana, Near and Hyperledger for nearly 7 years.
-I enjoy experimenting with Blockchain and contributing to the Open Source Society.
+:cyclone: I enjoy experimenting with Blockchain and contributing to the Open Source Society.

-parsaaba's GitHub stats parsaaba's Most used languages

 profile views